dropbox/merou/README.rst

 Running a Test instance
 -----------------------

-Grouper runs behind a reverse proxy that handles Authentication and so expects a valid, authenticated, user account.
+Grouper runs behind a reverse proxy that handles authentication and so expects a valid, authenticated, user account.
 I've included a test proxy for running on development instances.